 Installing Linux Mint in a dual-boot set up with Windows

-In this tutorial, let’s learn how to install Linux Mint on a PC which is running any version of Windows.
-I have personally tested this on Windows 10 computer and everything is working fine.
+In this tutorial, let’s learn how to install Linux Mint on a PC running any version of Windows.
+This tutorial is tested to be working 100% without any issues on Windows 10 and Linux Mint in a dual-boot configuration.